Americans Have Been Overdosed On Fluoride In Drinking Water

 Fluoride Contamination in Drinking Water

-Water is also contaminated with fluoride due to man's chemical waste products, which are sometimes a natural occurrence in the environment.
+Water is also contaminated with fluoride from human chemical waste products, which can also occur naturally in the environment.

 Since fluoride also contaminates public water supplies by seeping through the soil, they will be endangered by fluoride exposure and toxicity, especially pregnant women and children, once it goes to the consumer's home.

-The United States is one of the world's largest fluoride consumers.
+The United States is one of the world's largest consumers of fluoride.
 Americans are gravely exposed to fluoride that is naturally found in the environment and some fluoride-based products.
-Americans mostly consume the greater demand for toothpaste and fluoride-based drugs to keep them healthy and aid them in their daily functions.
+Americans primarily consume toothpaste and fluoride-based drugs to maintain oral health and support daily functions.

 Most Americans aren’t aware that they have been exposed to large amounts of fluoride.
 Consuming fluoride-rich water, using fluoride-formulated toothpaste, and taking fluoride-based drugs can cause health problems.
 How can you prevent fluoride toxicity, then?